 - Genesys queues the interaction until at least one agent with the required skill(s) is available.

-- Predictive Routing ranks the agents against the FCR probability for that specific interaction and returns a ranked list with values.
+- Predictive Routing ranks the agents according to the probability that they will resolve that specific interaction first time, and returns a ranked list with values.

-- Genesys checks if the rank for at least one agent is above the threshold.
+- Genesys checks if the score for at least one agent is above the configured score threshold.

-- If no agents are available within the configured timeout, the routing expands the potential target pool of agents, such as by reducing the required skill level.
+- If no agents are available within the configured timeout, the routing expands the potential target pool of agents, by reducing the score threshold.

-- If yes, Genesys distributes to the best available agent based on the predictive model (the agent with the highest rank) and the routing rules.
+- If agents over the score threshold are found, Genesys distributes to the best available agent based on the predictive model (the agent with the highest rank) and the routing rules.